Semantic Models for the First-stage Retrieval: A Comprehensive Review: Introduction

-During the past decades, we have witnessed the re-ranking stages going through quick technique shifts towards more and more powerful semantic models, from early probabilistic models \cite{robertson1976relevance, van1977theoretical, Robertson:Now:BM25}, learning to rank models \cite{li2011learning, liu2011learning}, to recent neural ranking models \cite{huang2013learning, guo2016deep}.
-Specifically, with the BERT-style pre-training tasks on cross-attention models, better contextualized representations and deeper interactions between query-document pairs have led to significant improvement on the re-ranking effectiveness \cite{devlin2018bert, nogueira2019multi}.
+During past decades, we have witnessed re-ranking stages going through quick technique shifts towards more and more powerful semantic models, from early probabilistic models \cite{robertson1976relevance, van1977theoretical, Robertson:Now:BM25}, learning to rank models \cite{li2011learning, liu2011learning}, to recent neural ranking models \cite{huang2013learning, guo2016deep, nogueira2019passage}.
+Specifically, with BERT-style pre-training tasks on cross-attention models, better contextualized representations and deeper interactions between query-document pairs have led to significant improvement on the re-ranking effectiveness~\cite{nogueira2019passage, nogueira2019multi}.
+However, these models are often very computationally expensive, which makes them unable to handle high-throughput incoming queries each with a large collection of candidate documents in the first-stage retrieval.